Alfresco/docs-alfresco/intelligence-services/latest/config/comprehend.md

       - ./ai-view-extension.json:/usr/share/nginx/html/assets/plugins/ai-view-extension.json
 ```

 In the above `docker-compose` snippet, the modified `ai-view-extension.json` configuration file must be mounted in the Digital Workspace container.
-The environment variable `APP_CONFIG_PLUGIN_AI_SERVICE:` when set to `true` allows the Digital Workspace to generate transcripts for audio and video files, including indexing and metadata generation.
+The environment variable `APP_CONFIG_PLUGIN_AI_SERVICE:` when set to `true` allows the Digital Workspace to index and search by the content of the transcripted files and scanned images.